RetroPie/pifba/readme.txt

 To run piFBA simple run the "fbacapex" executable.
 At the command line "./fbacapex".
 This runs the GUI frontend.
 To simply run piFBA without the GUI enter "./fba2x roms/{gamerom}" where "{gamerom}" is the game rom filename to run.
 A number of options are available for "fba2x", enter "./fba2x" on the command line for a list.

 For the frontend screenshots you need to put the relevant screenshot files in the preview subdirectory.
-These files should be BMP and 192x112 dimensions.
+These files should be BMP and 384x224 (non-compressed BMP) dimensions.

 An output file called "output.log" is generated for each game which may show useful information for problem ROMS.